StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 systemctl status podman.socket
 ```

-By default, the Podman socket is expected to be accessible at `/run/podman/podman.sock`.
+By default, the Podman socket resides at `/run/podman/podman.sock`.
 This path may vary depending on your system configuration.

 !!!
 Example "Cortex uses Podman service"